Prime Day 2019: The leftovers

-Prime Day 2019 is officially over.
-And many, if not most, of the most impressive deals are gone.
+Prime Day 2019 is gone but not forgotten.
+And many, if not most, of the most impressive deals are gone too.
 But there are a few stragglers, including some solid discounts on Apple products and an Instant Pot for 50% off.
 We've rounded up others below.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.